 Panasonic Lumix GH5 II vs GH5: key differences

-If you already own a GH5 you probably wouldn’t upgrade to the GH5 II, but if you’re in the market for an affordable and highly effective hybrid stills camera that has a manageable size and a manageable price, Panasonic ma just have found the sweet spot – again – with the Lumix GH5 II.
+If you already own a GH5 you probably wouldn’t upgrade to the GH5 II (or perhaps if you own a Panasonic Lumix G9), but if you’re in the market for an affordable and highly effective hybrid stills camera that has a manageable size and a manageable price, Panasonic may just have found the sweet spot – again – with the Lumix GH5 II.

 Here are the key differences compared to the original GH5: